Interplay of the volume and surface plasmons in the electron energy loss spectra of C$_{60}$

 where

-is obtained within the plane-wave first Born approximation.
+are obtained within the plane-wave first Born approximation.
 Here $\E_2 = {\bfp}_2^2/2 $ is the kinetic energy of the scattered electron, $\Om_{{\bfp}_2}$ its solid angle, ${\bfp}_1$ and ${\bfp}_2$ the initial and the final momenta of the projectile electron, ${\bfq} = {\bfp}_1 - {\bfp}_2$ the transferred momentum, $\om = \E_1 - \E_2$ the energy loss and $\E_1$ the kinetic energy of the incident electron. $\om_p = \sqrt{3N/(R_2^3 - R_1^3)}$ is the volume plasmon frequency ($N$ stands for a number of delocalized electrons in the fullerene), $\om_{1l}$ and $\om_{2l}$ are the frequencies of the symmetric and antisymmetric surface plasmons of multipolarity $l$ \cite{Oestling_1993_EurophysLett.21.539}:

 where the signs ''$-$'' and ''$+$'' correspond to the symmetric ($\om_{1l}$) and the antisymmetric ($\om_{2l}$) modes, respectively. $\Gamma_l^{(v)}$ and $\Gamma_{jl}^{(s)}\, (j = 1,2)$ are the widths of the plasmon excitations.
 Functions $V_l(q)$, $S_{1l}(q)$ and $S_{2l}(q)$ are the diffraction factors depending on the transferred momentum $q$.
-They determine the relative significance of the multipole plasmon modes in various ranges of electron scattering angles and, thus, the resulting shape of the differential energy loss spectrum.
-The exact expressions for the functions $V_l(q)$, $S_{1l}(q)$ and $S_{2l}(q)$ are presented in \cite{Plasmons_formalism_2012}.
+They determine the relative contribution of the multipole plasmon modes in various ranges of electron scattering angles and, thus, the resulting shape of the differential energy loss spectrum.
+Explicit expressions for these functions are presented in \cite{Plasmons_formalism_2012}.

 The introduced model is applicable within the long wavelength limit, when the characteristic scattering length, $1/q$, is large.
 Under the condition of the small transferred momentum $q$, the volume plasmon is characterized by the constant frequency $\om_p$ which does not depend on the transferred momentum \cite{Landau_Lifshitz_10}.
 In this paper, we do not consider the dependence of the plasmon widths on the transferred momentum which was studied in \cite{Gerchikov_2000_PhysRevA.62.043201}.
 The widths are treated as external parameters which are not calculated within the present model.